Nonintersecting Brownian motions on the unit circle: Introduction

 \subsection{Comparison of $K^{\tac}$ with other tacnode kernels}

-The tacnode process was first studied by three different groups \cite{Adler-Ferrari-van_Moerbeke13}, \cite{Johansson13}, \cite{Delvaux-Kuijlaars-Zhang11}, each using different methods and obtaining different formulas for the tacnode process.
-The formulas obtained in \cite{Adler-Ferrari-van_Moerbeke13} and \cite{Johansson13} each involve Airy functions and related operators, whereas the formula of \cite{Delvaux-Kuijlaars-Zhang11} involves a Lax system for the Painlev\'{e} II equation of size $4 \times 4$.
-As it turns out, the various matrix entries of the $4\times 4 $ Lax system appearing in \cite{Delvaux-Kuijlaars-Zhang11} can be explicitly expressed in terms of Airy functions and related operators \cite{Delvaux13} (see also \cite{Kuijlaars14}), and the equivalence of the formulas in \cite{Johansson13} and \cite{Delvaux-Kuijlaars-Zhang11} was recently proven by Delvaux \cite{Delvaux13}.
-The equivalence of the two different Airy formulas obtained in \cite{Johansson13} and \cite{Adler-Ferrari-van_Moerbeke13} was proved in \cite{Adler-Johansson-van_Moerbeke14}, although the proof is somewhat indirect in that it relies on computing the limiting kernel from a particular model in two different ways.
+The tacnode process was first studied by three different groups [\citet {Adler-Ferrari-vanMoerbeke13}, \citet{Johansson13}, \citet {Delvaux-Kuijlaars-Zhang11}], each using different methods and obtaining different formulas for the tacnode process.
+The formulas obtained in \citet{Adler-Ferrari-vanMoerbeke13} and \citet{Johansson13} each involve Airy functions and related operators, whereas the formula of \citet {Delvaux-Kuijlaars-Zhang11} involves a Lax system for the Painlev\'{e} II equation of size $4 \times4$.
+As it turns out, the various matrix entries of the $4\times4 $ Lax system appearing in \citet {Delvaux-Kuijlaars-Zhang11} can be explicitly expressed in terms of Airy functions and related operators [\citet{Delvaux13}] [see also \citet {Kuijlaars14}], and the equivalence of the formulas in \citet {Johansson13} and \citet{Delvaux-Kuijlaars-Zhang11} was recently proven by Delvaux [\citet{Delvaux13}].
+The equivalence of the two different Airy formulas obtained in \citet{Johansson13} and \citet {Adler-Ferrari-vanMoerbeke13} was proved in \citet {Adler-Johansson-vanMoerbeke14}, although the proof is somewhat indirect in that it relies on computing the limiting kernel from a particular model in two different ways.

-Indeed the formula for the tacnode kernel obtained in the \NIBMT\ is equivalent to the existing formulas.
-In order to state this equivalence precisely, we define the kernel $\mathcal{L}^{\tac}$ obtained in \cite{Johansson13}, using some notations which were introduced in \cite{Delvaux13} and \cite{Baik-Liechty-Schehr12}.
-Let $\mathbf B_s$ be the integral operator defined in \cite[Formula (3)]{Baik-Liechty-Schehr12}, which is denoted as $A_{\sigma}$ in \cite[Formula (4.1)]{Delvaux13}, acting on $L^2[0,\infty)$ with kernel
+Indeed the formula for the tacnode kernel obtained in the $\mathrm {NIBM}_{0 \to T}$ is equivalent to the existing formulas.
+In order to state this equivalence precisely, we define the kernel $\mathcal{L}^{\tac}$ obtained in \citet {Johansson13}, using some notation which was introduced in \citet {Delvaux13} and \citet{Baik-Liechty-Schehr12}.
+Let $\mathbf B_s$ be the integral operator defined in \citet{Baik-Liechty-Schehr12}, Formula (3), which is denoted as $A_{\sigma}$ in \citet{Delvaux13}, Formula (4.1), acting on $L^2[0,\infty)$ with kernel